 In some cases, you may decide against insuring a particular asset, because it just doesn't warrant the cost of the premium.
 In other cases, the premium may be well worth paying.

 Business property insurance coverage is typically packaged with additional coverages for property issued to you by a client that is temporarily in your custody and Business Interruption Insurance that pays for loss of earnings when operations are curtailed or suspended because of a covered property loss.

-Let Stephen B. Groton Insurance help you choose a policy that will fit your individual needs.
+Let Stephen B. Groton, California Insurance help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Commercial Real Estate coverage.